custom-components/remote_homeassistant/README.md

 ## Installation

+To use this plugin, copy the `remote_homeassistant.py` file into your [custom_components folder](https://developers.home-assistant.io/docs/en/creating_component_loading.html).

+## Configuration

 To integrate `remote_homeassistant` into Home Assistant, add the following section to your `configuration.yaml` file:

-## Configuration

 Simple example: